 As content consumption behaviors are becoming increasingly complex and evolving more rapidly than ever, media and entertainment companies are facing increasingly competitive and uncertain markets, which are driving the need to reduce operating costs and simultaneously generate more revenue from delivering content.

 Companies, in turn, are tailoring their offerings and business models to revolve around personal preferences, leveraging data and usage patterns to pitch their products not at audiences of billions, but at billions of individuals.
 But media and data have always gone hand in hand — ratings, subscription numbers, etc. So what's new?

 Well, the new age of data means making changes to the business constantly based on real-time input from all kinds of data sources.
-In turn, cutting-edge media and entertainment companies (such as DAZN) are leveraging AI and machine learning at scale primarily in these areas:
+In turn, cutting-edge media and entertainment companies are leveraging AI and machine learning at scale primarily in these areas:

 1. Hyper-Targeted Advertising

 The possibility of combining data from different sources in one place can allow companies to look at their customers as a whole and deliver unique, hyper-targeted offers.
 In TV and advertising, this is evoked in the concept of addressability: the ability to interact with consumers based on what their specific choices reveal about their interests and preferences.

 Hence, thanks to AI and ML, media and entertainment companies can predict churn rates more accurately, place advertising at the right time and in the right place, and have more appropriate, personalized offers to increase conversion.

 Here's a real-life example of how hyper-targeted advertising changed the way one media company, InfoPro Digital, does busienss.